Information can be objectively true but have no relevance to you personally.

 This is the difference between objective reality and perceptual reality.

 The opposite is true, as well.

-Objective facts are never enough to win the heart and mind.
-The magic that creates perceptual reality is Relevance.
+Objective facts do not win the heart and mind.
+The magic that creates perceptual reality – personal truth – is relevance.

 Relevance is a happy shout of Yes to the question, “Do I care?”